-Photochrom or photochrome prints are a type of color prints that were very popular between 1890 and 1910.
-The photochrome process was mainly used to print postcards.
-Below is a collection of such old historic photos from harbors around the world.
+Photochrom or photochrome prints are color prints created from a black-and-white photograph.
+These images were mass-produced between 1890 and 1910, typically in the form of postcards.
+Below is a collection of photochromes showing harbors around the world.
 A second page shows postcards that focus more on sailing boats and steamers.

-I consider this a classic example of good composition for landscape photography: an interesting foreground is combined with a main topic in middle while the buildings keep the background relevant.
+I consider the image below a classic example of good composition for landscape photography: an interesting foreground is combined with the main topic in the middle while the buildings keep the background relevant.
 The contours of the hills in the distance add to the atmosphere.

-The composition of this picture is pretty funny as it gives the impression that the ships are locked up in this tiny harbor.
+The composition of the postcard below is pretty funny as it gives the impression that the ships are locked up in this tiny harbor.

 I love that there is a printing company located in the harbor of Algiers in the picture below.
 It is a bit difficult to see on this low resolution image but that white building in the centre is Imprimerie Jourdan.